replicatedhq/replicated-docs/docs/intro-main.md

 ## Key Features

 This section describes some of the key features and use cases for the Replicated platform.
+ALl of these features are supported by the SDK, KOTS, and kURL.

 ### Release Management

+Replicated release features help you manages your product lifecycle effectively.
+Each release has release properties that let you define version numbers, optionally use semantic versioning, specify whether a KOTS release is required for upgrade or can be skipped, and provide your own release notes.
+You can test releases in a channel reserved for development, then promote the release to a Beta channel for customer testing, and then promote the release to a Stable channel when it is ready for general availability.

+You manage releases using the vendor portal or the replicated CLI.

 ### Custom License Entitlements